destinmoulton/tetrjs/README.md

 ***
 Tetrjs has a few requirements:

-* Twitter Bootstrap > 3.3.5
+* Twitter Bootstrap > 3.3.5 (just the css)
 * jQuery
 * hogan.js

+Note: Tetrjs works fine without Bootstrap.
+The icons and buttons are a little drab without it.

-#### HTML and Templates
+#### HTML Templates
 ***
-The HTML hogan/mustache templates are stored in the templates directory.
+The HTML for Tetrjs is hotloaded using Hogan.
+The hogan/mustache templates are stored in the 'templates' directory.

+The templates are pre-compiled to the file tetrjs.templates.js.

 The templates are compiled using [gulp-hogan-precompile](https://github.com/eneko89/gulp-hogan-precompile).